inLabFIB/imp-logics/docs/USERS_GUIDE.md

 - LogicSchemaFactory<LogicConstraintWithoutIDSpec> in case you are using the factory.

 By default, IMP logics will use consecutive numbers, starting form 1, to identify your constraints (e.g. 1, 2, 3, ...)
-However, such strategy can be overriden by providing a new implementation of the class `ConstraintIDGenerator`.
+However, such strategy can be overridden by providing a new implementation of the class `ConstraintIDGenerator`.

 ### Creating constants or variables